Beatty solutions of almost Golomb functional equations: The defect at the right endpoint

-At the right endpoint $d=2(\sqrt{2}{-}1)$ of the interval~$I$, the triple-nested identity holds but the strong identity $a_{\mathrm{B}}(f(n))=n$ fails at a sparse set of positions which we call the \emph{defect set}~$\mathcal{D}$.
+At the right endpoint $d=2(\sqrt{2}{-}1)$ of the interval~$I$, the triple-nested equation holds but the strong equation $a_{\mathrm{R}}(S(n))=n$ fails at a sparse set of positions which we call the \emph{defect set}~$\mathcal{D}$.
 This section describes the structure of~$\mathcal{D}$ in three steps.
-First we characterise~$\mathcal{D}$ as the set of return times of the Sturmian rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1-c,1/2]$ (Theorem~\ref{thm:absorption}), which explains why every defect position is a repeat of~$a_{\mathrm{B}}$, so that the extra increment in $a_{\mathrm{B}}(f(n))$ is absorbed by the outer~$a$.
-Second, the three-distance theorem gives three possible gap values between consecutive defect positions, namely~$3$, $4$, and~$7$.
-Third, the gap sequence on the alphabet $\{3,4,7\}$ is conjecturally generated by an explicit primitive substitution with Perron eigenvalue~$1+\sqrt{2}$ (Conjecture~\ref{conj:sigma}), tying the defect structure to the Pell recurrence.
+First we characterize~$\mathcal{D}$ as the set of return times of the Sturmian rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1-c,1/2]$ (Theorem~\ref{thm:absorption}), which explains why every defect position is a repeat of~$a_{\mathrm{R}}$, so that the extra increment in $a_{\mathrm{R}}(S(n))$ is absorbed by the outer~$a$.
+Second, a direct first-return analysis, together with the return-time form of the three-distance theorem, gives the three gap values between consecutive defect positions, namely~$3$, $4$, and~$7$.
+Third, the gap sequence on the alphabet $\{3,4,7\}$ generates the minimal subshift of an explicit primitive substitution with Perron eigenvalue~$1+\sqrt{2}$ (Theorem~\ref{thm:defect_subst}), tying the defect structure to the Pell recurrence.